 Evaluating Evidence for Intelligence Analysis

-Learn about the various types of evidence, the credentials evidence must possess and the necessity of probabilistic conclusions based on what you’ve learned to better evaluate your intelligence analysis.
+Learn about the various types of evidence, the credentials evidence must possess and the necessity of probabilistic conclusions when investigating an intelligence problem.

 Enroll in ICAT118

 As an intelligence analyst, you are asked to develop hypotheses and build arguments based on the available evidence and inferences that are made.
-To do this work effectively, you must understand the basic forms of evidence and how to properly evaluate that information to use in products for your customers.
+To do this work effectively, you must understand the basic forms of evidence and how to properly evaluate that information to use in customer deliverables.

 • Define what evidence is